Crème Brûlée

 crème brûlée custards in water bath

-Carefully transfer the pan to the preheated oven and bake for 30 to 40 minutes, or until the centers are just set.
+Step 7: Bake the custards.
+Transfer the pan to the oven and bake for 30 to 40 minutes, or until the custards are just set in the center.
+(You’ll know they’re done when the centers still have a slight jiggle—like set Jell-O—but aren’t liquid.)

 baked crème brûlée